VLjoris/MDA-Eurovision-project---Group-Iceland/README.md

 pip install -r requirements.txt

 # create empty neo4j database, run on localhost

-# /authentication/neo4j : update password and http_port to new database you just created
+# update password and http_port to the new database you just created in following file:
+/authentication/neo4j